Skip to content

 Improvement

-• Very large (install size) dependencies.
+• Very large dependencies (by install size)

 Create cleanup issues